Apple's New Spaceship Campus Gets a Name, Lifts Off In April

 Apple needs it more than ever, now that Jobs has been dead for five years.

-Apple once again late with a product (Score:2)
+Apple once again late with a product (Score:3)

 I have said it before: the ring is a massive Reality Distortion Field Generator.